 RATES INCLUDE: Accommodations in double room with private bath, all meals, bilingual jungle guide, native guide, jungle tours, transfers, taxes and rubber boots.

-CHILD DISCOUNTS: 30% discount offered for children 11 and younger for lodge rates and 50% discount on airfare.
+CHILD DISCOUNTS: 30% discount offered for children 11 and younger for lodge rates.

 NOT INCLUDED: airfare, gratuities, soft drinks, alcoholic beverages, souvenirs.